Otis Thorpe: Kansas City/Sacramento Kings

 Thorpe was drafted by the Kansas City Kings as the ninth overall pick in the first round of the 1984 NBA draft.
 In 1985, the Kings relocated to Sacramento.
 During the 1987-88 NBA season, Thorpe averaged career-highs of 20.8 points, 10.2 rebounds, and 3.2 assists.
 That year, in perhaps his best game of the season, Thorpe nearly missed a triple-double with 35 points, 11 rebounds, and 9 assists.
-Thorpe was traded to the Houston Rockets for Rodney McCray and Jim Petersen in 1989.
+Thorpe was traded to the Houston Rockets for Rodney McCray and Jim Petersen in October 1988.

 Houston Rockets

 While with the Rockets, Thorpe made an All-Star appearance in 1992.
 Thorpe played in 542 consecutive games between 1986 and 1992 and, at one time, held the longest streak of consecutive games played in the NBA.

 On December 7, 1993, Thorpe scored a career-high 40 points in a win over the Charlotte Hornets.
 That season, Thorpe was an integral part of the Houston Rockets' trip to the 1994 NBA Finals and subsequent first NBA Championship.

-Halfway through the next season, the Rockets realized that they were struggling and needed a change.
+46 games through the next season, the Rockets realized that they were struggling and needed a change.
 The team sent Thorpe to the Portland Trail Blazers in a deal for Clyde Drexler and Tracy Murray.
 He holds the Rockets' all-time record for the highest field goal accuracy (55.9%).